Dan J. Harkey

 • To confirm the authority of the authorized signatories under the Code, you should review the documents below after ensuring that the records are accurate and current to the best of your ability.

-Obtain a notarized Certificate of Incumbency under the penalty of perjury signed by all Shareholders, Directors, and Key Officers (president (CEO), secretary, CFO (treasurer)) as listed in the By-Laws and Stock Ledger (as it may be amended) filled out in the hand of the shareholders or secretary, certifying.
+Obtain a notarized Certificate of Incumbency under the penalty of perjury, signed by all Secretaries, Directors, and Key Officers, President (CEO), Secretary, CFO (treasurer), the Corporation’s and Stock Ledger (as it may be the Secretary’s copy), in the hand of the shareholders or Secretary, certifying.

-• The corporation is fully and validly organized, existing, and in good standing under the laws of the State of California.
+• TCorporation is fully and validly organized, existing, and in good standing under the laws of the State of California.

-• The by-laws attached to the Certificate of Incumbency are currently in effect and govern the corporation.
+• The laws attached to the Certificate of Incumbency are currently in effect and govern the Corporation.

-• The By-Laws have not been amended, superseded, or modified in any way, or, if they have, all such changes are attached to the original By-Laws and the Certificate.
+• The Bylaws have not been amended, superseded, or modified in any way.
+For the Corporation, all such changes are attached to the original Bylaws and the Certificate of Incorporation.

-• The telephone number and email address of all shareholders, officers, and directors.
+• The telephone number and email address of all shareholders, officers, and the Corporation

-• Agreeing that the Loan Documents, when signed, will constitute valid, legally binding obligations of the Borrower and will be enforceable against the Borrower by their respective terms.
+• Agreeing that the Loan Documents, when signed, will constitute valid, legally binding obligations Borrowerorrower and will be enforceable against Borrowerorrower by their respective terms.

 • How are the parties to sign?

-• When a corporation signs, the lender should have the President and the Secretary (or two others, one from each group as discussed above) sign.
+• When a Corporation signs, Lendernder should have the President and the Secretary (or two others, one from each group as discussed above) sign.

 • A typical corporate signature block looks like the following.
-There should be little reason to vary from this standard.
-Again, there should be two signatures, not just one.
+There should be little reason to deviate from this standard.
+Gain, there should be two signatures, not just one.

 Blazing Saddles Corporation,